flori/ollama-ruby/README.md

 #### Debug Mode

-If the `DEBUG` environment variable is set to `1`, `ollama_cli` will print out the values of various variables, including the base URL, model, system prompt, and options.
+If the `ollama_cli` is given the `-d` option it will print out the values of various variables, including the base URL, model, system prompt, and options.
 This can be useful for debugging purposes.

 #### Handler Options